A topic from the subject of Organic Chemistry in Chemistry.

 Types of Experiments

-• Protein sequencing experiments are used to determine the order of amino acids in a protein.
+• Protein sequencing experiments determine the precise order of amino acids in a protein, providing crucial information about its function.

-• Protein structure determination experiments are used to determine the three-dimensional structure of a protein.
+• Protein structure determination experiments reveal the three-dimensional arrangement of a protein, which is essential for understanding its function and interactions.

 Data Analysis